-I certify that (Company/Individual Name) DOES NOT CURRENTLY MEET the definition of a business entity, as defined in Section 285.525, RSMo pertaining to Section 285.530, RSMo as stated above, because: (check the applicable business status that applies below) $\Box$ - I am a self-employed individual with no em nployees; OR $\Box$ - The company that I represent employs the services of direct sellers as defined in subdivision (17) of subsection 12 of Section 288.034, RSMo.
-I certify that I am not an alien unlawfully present in the United States and if(Company/Individual Name) is awarded a contract for the services requested herein under(R) Number) and if the business status changes during the life of the contract to become a business entity as defin in Section 285.525, RSMo pertaining to Section 285.530, RSMo then, prior to the performance of any servic as a business entity,(Company/Individual Name) agrees to complete Box B, comp with the requirements stated in Box B and provide the Division of Purchasing with all documentation require in Box B of this exhibit.
+I certify that (Company/Individual Name) DOES NOT CURRENTLY MEET the definition of a business entity, as defined in Section 285.525, RSMo pertaining to Section 285.530, RSMo as stated above, because: (check the applicable business status that applies below) \Box - I am a self-employed individual with no employees; OR \Box - The company that I represent employs the services of direct sellers as defined in subdivision (17) of subsection 12 of Section 288.034, RSMo.
+I certify that I am not an alien unlawfully present in the United States and if (Company/Individual Name) is awarded a contract for the services requested herein under (RFP Number) and if the business status changes during the life of the contract to become a business entity as defined in Section 285.525, RSMo pertaining to Section 285.530, RSMo then, prior to the performance of any services as a business entity, (Company/Individual Name) agrees to complete Box B, comply with the requirements stated in Box B and provide the Division of Purchasing with all documentation required in Box B of this exhibit.
 Authorized Representative's Name (Please Print) Authorized Representative's Signature Company Name (if applicable) Date